sindresorhus/multi-download/readme.md

 # multi-download

-> Download multiple files at once
+> Download multiple files at once in the browser

 ![](screenshot.gif)